-This is the time of year when we want to get outside and dine under a starry sky!
+This is the time of year when we want to get outside and dine under a starry sky with warm weather!
 There are so many beautiful beaches that I dream of styling a table upon, but for now, my back porch will have to be the scene for this summer dinner party.
+I think a beach vibe is the perfect summer tablescape theme.
+This tablescape is the next best thing to dining on the beach!

-There are many ways to decorate an alfresco table, but I decided on a color palette of neutrals with a white tablecloth topped with a piece of burlap.
+There are many ways to decorate an alfresco table, but I decided on a neutral place settings with a white tablecloth topped with a piece of burlap.
+I set this as an outdoor tablescape, but if the weather doesn’t cooperate, this dining table can easily be styled indoors, too.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

+Fresh flowers aren’t needed for a beachy tablescape.
 A fishing net was used as a table runner.
 At both ends of the table it was embellished with driftwood and oyster shell garlands.
+This made for a wonderful summer celebration last summer.

-Large silver Pottery Barn lanterns sat on each end of the table.
+These large silver Pottery Barn lanterns are classic pieces that I use again and again throughout my home. sat on each end of the table.
 These add a little height to this beach-themed table.

-Instead of flowers, I tucked small succulents into seashells.
-I nestled the shells into the fishing net table runner.
+For table decoration, you can tuck small succulents into seashells.
+Nestle the shells into the fishing net table runner for a pretty tablescape.

 The shell chargers were such a hit and everyone wanted to know where I had found them!